 You can check out the Library Referencing Guide at "Software/apps, code, datasets, and AI tools" for more.

-However, if you use generative AI like a tool to help your study and research process (as already discussed), you must still acknowledge the use you have put it to.
+If you use generative AI like a tool to help your study and research process (as discussed in this guide), you must still acknowledge the use you have put it to even though it has not been used to directly create assessment output.

 See the Library Referencing Guide at "Software/apps, code, datasets, and AI tools" for more detail on acknowledging the use of GenAI in your work.